stennety/mywebsite/_drafts/write-a-tagged-template-literal-function-for-sql.md

 `)

 // text: 'UPDATE users SET name = $1 WHERE id = $2'
-// parameters: [ 5, 'new name' ]
+// parameters: [5, 'new name']
 ```

-But after that I started to think about some extensions.
+But after that I started to think about some extensions...

-## Nested queries

-...

 ## Tag helpers